JunhaoSong/cuseistut/source/abs_loc/index.rst

 One layer model
 *****************

 In the tutorial, we introduced the grid-search method and iterative location method using the one-layer velocity model.
-The advantage of one-layer is that the ray from the source to one station is a stright line, it is convenient to calculate the corresponding partial derivatives.
-In the real earth, the velocity varies due to material, pressure and other fators, the ray path is a curved line, making things more complicated.
+The advantage of one-layer is that the ray from the source to one station is a stright line, it is thus convenient to calculate the corresponding partial derivatives.
+In the real earth, however, the velocity varies due to material, pressure and other fators, the ray path is therefore a curved line, making things more complicated.

 .. image:: Ray.png

-However, the key process in finding the earthquake locations remain the same:
+However, the key process in finding the earthquake locations remains the same.

-#.
-Give an initial trial earthquake location;
-#.
-Ray tracing by algorithm (A straight line in one layer model);
-#.
-Calculate the partial derivatives (:math:`\frac{\partial T}{\partial x_i} = \frac{dx_i}{ds}`), where :math:`s` is the ray; 4.
-Calculate :math:`\Delta m` by :math:`\Delta d=d_{obs}-d_{cal}`;
-#.
-Update the earthquake location, if a new iteration needed, move to step 2.

 The grid search method and the iteraive method
 **********************************************

 In this tutorial, using the **iterative method**, we can converge the minimum error location in limited iterations with the random initial location we set.
-However, in practical cases, due to the complexity of station coverage, velocity structure, and other factors, a random initiation might lead to local minimum rather than glocal minimum.
+However, in practical cases, due to the complexity of station coverage, velocity structure, and other factors, a random initiation might lead to local minimum rather than global minimum.

 .. image:: grid_minimum.png